R0bL/Project_Initiation_DS5500/README.md

 _smjsindustry_ wraps the retrieval functionality into a SageMaker processing container to download a dataset of filings with metadata such as dates and parsed plaintext.
 The extracted dataframe is written to Amazon S3 storage as as CSV file.
 The API has three parts.

-Top part specifies:
+1. Top part specifies:
-1. Tickers of SEC CIK codes for the companies forms are being retrieved
+a.
+Tickers of SEC CIK codes for the companies forms are being retrieved
-2. SEC Form Type (8-K. 10-K, 10-Q)
+b.
+SEC Form Type (8-K. 10-K, 10-Q)
-3. Date range of forms by filing date
+c.
+Date range of forms by filing date
-4. The output CSV file and S3 bucket to store the dataset
+d.
+The output CSV file and S3 bucket to store the dataset

-Middle part shows how to assign system resources and has default values in place
+2. Middle part shows how to assign system resources and has default values in place

-Last part runs the API
+3. Last part runs the API

 See example of the API call: